06 January, 2021

 Court: Moving forward, I am expecting less in-person customer meetings and more virtual check-ins.
 The typical trips to conferences and customer reviews will start again in the future, but not to the extent of years past.
 Covid disruptions have shown virtual meetings to be successful while also saving time and money.
 Similar to 2020, in 2021 I will continue to show customers how WSI is flexible and able to adapt to changes in production schedules and the needs of end consumers.
 The world continues to make changes and adapt faster than ever, meaning the needs of end consumers can change in an instant.

 Davis: We’ll continue to increase flexibility for our customers and improve their technology experience with WSI.
 WSI is designing its service offering to be easy to use, adjust, and extract insights from.
 We’re excited to continue rolling out the implementation of Manhattan’s “Active WM” WMS.
 We’re the first 3PL to be on that system, and we think its machine learning capabilities will be really helpful for making smart decisions in an uncertain environment.
 We’ve also developed an internal network analysis tool that allows us to optimize our customers’ product location throughout our network.
-Especially for our expanding eCommerce customers, that technology should materially reduce their transportation spend and shipment time.
+Especially for our expanding Ecommerce customers, that technology should materially reduce their transportation spend and shipment time.
 Probably the most lasting impact from 2020 into 2021 will be our perspective that our customers are our partners: we need to help each other in tough times to build a lasting relationship.

 WHAT ARE SOME OF THE KEY 2021 LOGISTICS TRENDS THAT WILL SHAPE NEXT YEAR?